Semyon Timoshenko: 1941–1942

+1943–1945

+Nonetheless, Timoshenko continued active military action in the later phase of the war.
+From March 1943, he was appointed as a representative of the Stavka to coordinate the actions of a number of fronts.
+He took part in the development and conduct of some operations.
+From March to June 1943, Timoshenko coordinated the Volkhov and Leningrad fronts during the battles at the Leningrad sector.
+By December 1943, he had coordinated the North Caucasian Front and the Black Sea Fleet, oversaw the liberation of the North Caucasus and Novorossiysk, the landing operation in Kerch Peninsula, paving the way for the liberation of Crimea later.
+From February to June 1944, he oversaw the actions of 2nd and 3rd Baltic fronts, including the Starorussko-Novorzhevskaya operation.
+From August 1944 until the end of the war, he coordinated the actions of the 2nd, 3rd and 4th Ukrainian fronts.

+Timoshenko was awarded his first Order of Suvorov, 1st class, due to the achievements in the Caucasus and the bridgehead in Crimea.
+After the Red Army liberated Chișinău on 25 August during the Jassy–Kishinev offensive, Timoshenko sent a telegram to Stalin that praised the achievement of the 2nd and 3rd Ukrainian fronts under his coordination and requested the promotion of their respective commanders, Malinovsky and Tolbukhin, to the rank of Marshal of the Soviet Union.
+The commanders were indeed promoted, and Timoshenko was also awarded another Order of Suvorov, 1st class.
+On 4 June 1945, Timoshenko was awarded the Order of Victory for his contributions in the war.

 In 1945, Timoshenko attended the Yalta Conference.
-A rumor started in the western press that Stalin had attacked Timoshenko, but was later disproved.
+A rumor started in the Western press that Stalin had attacked Timoshenko, but this was later disproved.

-Between 15 August 1945 and 15 September 1945, Timoshenko traveled alone to review the Starye Dorogi displaced persons camp where Auschwitz concentration camp survivors recuperated after their liberation.
-Later, author Primo Levi (Prisoner 174517) wrote in The Truce of how the extremely tall Timoshenko "unfolded himself from a tiny Fiat 500A Topolino" to announce that the liberated survivors would soon begin their final journey home.
+Between 15 August 1945 and 15 September 1945, Timoshenko travelled alone to review the Starye Dorogi displaced persons camp where Auschwitz concentration camp survivors recuperated after their liberation.
+Later, the author Primo Levi (Prisoner 174517) wrote in The Truce of how the extremely tall Timoshenko "unfolded himself from a tiny Fiat 500A Topolino" to announce that the liberated survivors would soon begin their final journey home.

 Postwar and death

 After the war, Timoshenko was reappointed commander of the Baranovichi Military District (Byelorussian Military District since March 1946), then of the South Urals Military District (June 1946); and then the Byelorussian Military District once again (March 1949).
 In 1960, he was appointed Inspector-General of the Defence Ministry, a largely honorary post.
 From 1961 he chaired the State Committee for War Veterans.

 Timoshenko died at Moscow on 31 March 1970 at the age of 75.
 He was honoured with a state funeral and was cremated on 3 April.
 The urn containing his ashes was buried in the Kremlin Wall Necropolis.